atrox31/ArtEngine/README.md

 SDL2 (input and system), SDL2_GPU (graphic render), PHYSFS (game archive), JSON (Nlohmann version), and PLF (for data structures and dynamic containers)

 ## Game archive
-Game engines need game data archives to run.
+Game engine need game data archives to run.
 Program loads it from main directory or gets path from starting arguments (all arguments are listed later)<br>
-* game.dat    <- contains main game scripts, object definitions, and scene definitions. also contains basic core files like the default font, script library, and shaders.
+* game.dat Â  Â <- contains main game scripts, object definitions, and scene definitions. also contains basic core files like the default font, script library, and shaders.
-* assets.pak    <- contains all game assets: sprites, textures, music, sounds, and fonts.
+* assets.pak Â  Â <- contains all game assets: sprites, textures, music, sounds, and fonts.
 * Platform.dat - The first loaded file contains the configuration file and user saves and data.
 In setup.ini, there are sdl or openGL starting arguments. <br>
 engine using physfs archives to mount and read data from archives.
 All assets are loaded when the game starts.